-Use a quality water or spirit-based stain.
-Water-based stains are quick drying and contain far fewer volatile organic compounds than spirit-based products, although some say they’re trickier to apply.
-It’s certainly true that solvents make for a thinner, more spreadable fluid but they are somewhat slower to dry and far more toxic.
+Use a quality water or spirit-based treatment.
+Water-based products are quick drying and contain far fewer volatile organic compounds than spirit-based treatments, although some say they’re trickier to apply.
+It’s certainly true that solvents make for a thinner, more spreadable fluid but they are somewhat slower to dry, and far more toxic.

 Check your doors and windows

 Wooden window and door frames need regular attention to keep them in good condition.
 Over time, wood shrinks causing cracks and chinks to open up – space through which water may penetrate.
-Check for gaps and fill them with expanding foam, builder’s caulk, or by applying wooden splines.
+Check for gaps and fill them with expanding foam, silicone sealant, or by applying wooden splines.

 Fill gaps around doors by fitting draft excluder tape.
 Ideally, your door should have a threshold to stop the rain from blowing in under the bottom.
 If not, you may be able to improve the seal by fitting a weather bar.

 Check your window sills, frames and external doors for rot by probing the wood with a screwdriver.
 Dig out any soft patches and fill with a quality wood filler before sanding and repainting.